Eleanor Curtis is a photographer based in London specialising in black and white negative photography and silver gelatin printing.

-Eleanor works closely with a darkroom in central London where all her black and white images are printed as silver gelatin prints on fibre paper, and her colour prints are printed as C type prints, using traditional darkroom processes from the original negative.
-Eleanor still works in the darkroom and has recently experimented with platinum/palladium printing and other alternate printing processes such as Van Dyke and Cyanotype.
-Eleanor is continuing to explore these traditional printing process as part of her new portfolio on the human form.
+Eleanor prints her own work up to size 10″ x 8″ and has experimented with platinum/palladium printing and other alternate printing processes such as Van Dyke and Cyanotype.
+She continues to explore these traditional printing process as part of her portfolio on the human form.

 For more information on Eleanor’s photography please see Q and A with Eleanor Curtis

 BA (Hons) Psychology with Computer Models, University of Sussex